irumeria/StationarySE/README.md

 ## Example (Test)

-Build-in tests are on the `test\runtest.jl`, they are:
+Build-in tests are on the `test/runtest.jl`, they are:
 ```julia
 println("")
 println("=== Testing H atom ===")